mrmlnc/fast-glob/README.md

 Allow glob patterns without slashes to match a file path based on its basename.
 For example, `a?b` would match the path `/xyz/123/acb`, but not `/xyz/acb/123`.

+#### suppressErrors

+  * Type: `boolean`
+  * Default: `false`

+Suppress any errors from reader.
+Works only with Node.js 10.10+.
+Can be useful when the directory has entries with a special level of access.

 #### transform

   * Type: `Function`